 We’ll explain what to expect at this ‘personal interview’ in a bit.
 But first, let’s get into the paperwork and documents you need to transfer your non-EU driver’s license in Germany.

-Related post: Well, maybe not completely related… But if you’re moving to Germany, you’ll probably need to know how you can pay for your mandatory TV license fee.
+Related Guide: Well, maybe not completely related… But if you’re moving to Germany, you’ll probably need to know how you can pay for your mandatory TV license fee.
 Otherwise known as TV Tax.
 Read our Germany TV Tax guide to find out how you can do this or whether you’re exempt from paying.

 Step 3: Assemble Documents Required For Converting a Foreign Driver’s License in Germany